AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/create-and-manage-groups/create-a-group.md

 # Create a group

 <!--
-<p style="color: #ff1493;" data-mc-conditions="QuicksilverOrClassic.Draft mode">DON'T DELETE, DRAFT, OR HIDE THIS ARTICLE.
-IT IS LINKED TO THE PRODUCT THROUGH CONTEXT-SENSITIVE HELP LINKS.</p>
+DON'T DELETE, DRAFT, OR HIDE THIS ARTICLE.
+IT IS LINKED TO THE PRODUCT THROUGH CONTEXT-SENSITIVE HELP LINKS.
 -->

 As an Adobe Workfront administrator, you can create groups to organize users and projects and to assign access rights within Workfront.
 For more information, see [Groups overview](../../../administration-and-setup/manage-groups/groups-overview/groups.md).